Skin to Skin After Birth: The Benefits and How to Make It Happen

 Skin to skin contact.

-This is where your naked baby, just after it is born, is placed onto your chest...or brought to your own chest by you.
+This is where your naked baby, just after she is born, is placed onto your chest...or brought to your own chest by you.
 The benefits to this are:

 • Regulating your baby’s temperature.